isQ-Team/isQ-Compiler/docs/DevSetup.md

 Docker Image
 ----------------------------

-We also provide a (Docker development image)[https://hub.docker.com/repository/docker/gjz010/isqv2-dev], shipping required build tools installed in an Ubuntu container to save the trouble of learning how to install or use Nix.
+We also provide a [Docker development image](https://hub.docker.com/repository/docker/gjz010/isqv2-dev), shipping required build tools installed in an Ubuntu container to save the trouble of learning how to install or use Nix.

 ### Quick start